TZstatsADS/fall2019-proj1--alexdekinder/output/README.md

 ### Output folder

-The output directory contains analysis output, processed datasets, logs, or other processed things.
+This output directory contains analysis output from the Text_Processing.Rmd file.